-Prerequisite: A minimum ACT Math score of 21 or College Algebra Compass Score of 46-100 is required.
+Prerequisite: A minimum ACT Math score of 21 or appropriate mathematics placement score is required.
 An alternative to this is that the student should successfully pass MTH 100 with a C or higher and receive permission from the department chairperson.